UTNkar/documentation/content/infrastructure/cloudflare.md

 ### SSL/TLS settings

-Cloudflare provides some hadny features for dealing with SSL/TLS certificates.
+Cloudflare provides some handy features for dealing with SSL/TLS certificates.
 One of these features is that Cloudflare can create a and serve a ssl certificate for us.

-*utn.se* and *utnarm.se* has this feature and uses the option **Full(strict)**.
-This option means that traffic between users and cloudflare and the traffic between cloudflare and our servers will be end-to-end encrypted.
+All domains should use the option **Full(strict)**.
+This option means that traffic between users and cloudflare **AND** the traffic between cloudflare and our servers will be end-to-end encrypted.
 One of the requirements for this is that the servers has a trusted CA which we create using [certbot](/server_software/certbot).

 {{% notice warning %}}

 When using a multi-level domain name (e.g. anmalan.rally.utn.se), the certificate provided by cloudflare is not valid since it only covers one level of subdomains (e.g. rally.utn.se).
+This will cause errors when the browser tries to load a website.

 {{% /notice %}}